Harisankar-K/Harisankar-K/README.md

 - 👋 Hi, I’m @Harisankar-K
+- welcome to my Github page...
+-
-- 👀 I’m interested in data analytics...
+- 👀 visualize my profile :

+about me:

+- ✔ I have completed my graduation in BSc mathematics at Chinmaya Mission College in 2020 .

-- 🌱 I’m currently learning data science...
+- 🌱 I’m currently learning DATA ANALYTICS course.
+-
-- 💞️ I’m looking to collaborate on  project...
+- 💞️ I’m looking to collaborate on Data analyst project.
+-
-- 📫 How to reach me harisankark2916@gmail.com..
+- 📫 How to reach me :
+-          GMAIL:  harisankark2916@gmail.com

 <!---
 Harisankar-K/Harisankar-K is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.